 Applications will be reviewed in February and applicants will be selected to participate in a web-video interview before final selection is made.

 NOTE: We do not have availability outside of the month of May.
 Often applicants will visit our department in-person, hoping that we can offer additional slots.
 We kindly ask that you do not visit our department unannounced.
-If you have any questions about our program, please contact Jennifer Black at email@example.com
+If you have any questions about our program, please reach us at email@example.com

 Our 4 week observership program provides exposure to two weeks each of Anatomic and Clinical Pathology.
 Included is the opportunity to attend our resident conferences, grand rounds, tumor boards, conferences, autopsies and brain cuttings.
 While on Anatomic Pathology individuals will participate in varies types of sign-out (including but not limited to Breast, Cytology, Endocrine, GI, and Gynecology).
 While on Clinical Pathology individuals will spend one week on Transfusion Medicine (Blood Bank and Apheresis) and one week on Hematopathology sign-out.
 Additionally there are number of tutorials including Molecular Diagnostics, Point-of-Care Testing and Special Chemistry.
 Observers will present a Pathology case-based presentation to the department near the end of their rotation.